cmars/authmerge/README.md

 Persistent public key identities force key management responsibilities onto the users, and might distort social expectations of privacy in casual applications.

 Ultimately, public key identities solve authentication, not authorization.
 So they're an interesting add-on, but not a substitute for a policy system like authmerge.

-# Alternative technologies

-Authmerge is designed for applications in which application content is open and pseudonymous, and a broad spectrum of trust may exist among its users.

 ## Zero-knowledge proofs